Manly Life Saving Club: History

-The founding President of the club was James Bonner, also then Mayor of Manly.
-The current club President is actor Tony Bonner, grandson of James Bonner.

-Manly, Bondi Surf Bathers' Life Saving Club and Bronte Surf Lifesaving Club all have competing claims to be the first in Australia (and the world).

-Location on South Steyne, the Club operated the Manly Surf Life Saving Pavilion that was designed by Winsome Hall Andrew and completed in 1939; when it was awarded the 1939 Sulman Award for Architecture.
+Location on South Steyne, the club operated the Manly Surf Life Saving Pavilion, which was designed by Winsome Hall Andrew and completed in 1939, when it was awarded the 1939 Sulman Award for Architecture.
 The pavilion was demolished in 1980.

-Life Saving

-The primary role of the club is to provide surf rescue, first aid and promote water safety on Manly Beach.
-Since 1911, no lives have been lost on the beach while the club has been on patrol.

 Competition

-The club also participates in beach, surf, and ocean competitive sporting activities.
+The club participates in beach, surf, and ocean competitive sporting activities.

 Surf Carnivals are held during the summer patrol season, from October until April, at numerous beach locations;